TanmayPatil105/docker-templates/flask+mysql/README.md

 ### Additional:

-`It may take few time for creation of database `
+`It may take few time for the creation of database `